In this article, I’m going to teach you how to double your energy, productivity, and fulfillment by creating a powerful bedtime routine.

 - 1 hour before bed, turn off all screens

 - 0 is the number of times you’ll hit the snooze button

-If you will adhere to this formula, you’ll enjoy deeper sleep, greater levels of productivity, and far more energy when you wake up the following morning.
+If you follow this formula, you’ll enjoy deeper sleep, greater levels of productivity, and far more energy when you wake up the following morning.

-Educating yourself and expanding your personal and professional development is undeniably important.
+Listen…educating yourself and acquiring new information is important.
 But as the old saying goes, “There is a time and place for everything under the sun.”

 And the hours before you go to sleep are neither of these.